Deichgeist/Pobierz/README.md

 ### Requirements:
 In order to run this program you should have installed a python3 environment with these modules available:
-* Numpy and Pandas
+* Pandas
 * Regular Expressions (re)
-* multiprocessing
 * logging
 * BeautifulSoup
-* and a http parser like lxml (required by BeautifulSoup)

 ## Installation:
-Please make sure you habe a proper python environment installed on your computer.
+Please make sure you have a proper python environment installed on your computer.
-The program has been testet using Windows 10 and a Ubuntu 20.04 environments:
+The program has been testet using Windows 10 and a Ubuntu 24.04 environments:

 #### Python on Linux:
 Most Linux distributiuons already come with python3 preinstalled.